-According to Dr. Charles Hodges' research, normal sadness accounts for ~90% of what the medical community calls depression.
+According to Charles Hodges' research, normal sadness accounts for ~90% of what the medical community calls depression.

 Disordered sadness, unlike normal sadness, has no apparent trigger of loss or context for the sadness.
-There is no explanation for the intense feelings of sadness.
+There is no explanation for the intense feelings of sadness which are experienced.
 These feelings are prolonged with no apparent end in sight.
 There are cases in which depression can be a symptom of physiological issues.
 Some examples can be found in Charles Hodge's "Good Mood Bad Mood" Appendix B. Hodges breaks the medical issues into groupings:

-- Metabolic and endocrine diseases (e.g., thyroid and pituitary diseases) - Infectious diseases (e.g., TB, Mono, HIV, and influenza) - Neurological diseases (e.g., Alzheimer's, MS, Parkinson's, tumors, strokes, or traumatic brain injuries) - General diseases or conditions (e.g., cancer, lupus or other auto-immune diseases, sleep deprivation, diet, hormone swings) - Medication (individually or interactions) and illegal drugs
+- Metabolic and endocrine diseases (e.g. thyroid and pituitary diseases) - Infectious diseases (e.g. TB, Mono, HIV, and influenza) - Neurological diseases (e.g. Alzheimer's, MS, Parkinson's, tumors, strokes, or traumatic brain injuries) - General diseases or conditions (e.g. cancer, lupus or other auto-immune diseases, sleep deprivation, diet, hormone swings) - Medication (individually or interactions) and illegal drugs

-In a lecture at the 2014 ACBC annual conference, Hodges mentioned that these medical issues may account for another ~5% of those who are labeled depressed by the medical community.
-The reason for the sad mood of the remaining ~5% is unknown.
+In a lecture at the 2014 ACBC annual conference, Hodges mentioned that these medical issues may account for another \sim 5% of those who are labeled depressed by the medical community.
+The reason for the sad mood of the remaining \sim 5% is unknown.

-Regardless of the cause, all those who are sad/depressed can be cared for with hope from the resources found in a relationship with Christ.
+Regardless of the cause, the ~90% with normal sadness, the ~5% with medical issues, or the ~5% with unknown cause can be cared for with hope from the resources found in a relationship with Christ.